 Yes!
 Everyone is an ideal candidate for a dental cleaning, regardless of their age or current oral health.
 Dental cleanings are essential to remove excess plaque and tartar from the surface of your teeth to decrease the risk of both tooth decay and gum disease.
 Even with regular brushing and flossing, dental plaque can accumulate in hard to reach places.
 When left in place, dental plaque can harbor thousands of detrimental bacteria and will eventually harden into tartar, or calculus.
 Unfortunately, tartar cannot be removed by brushing or flossing and can only be removed by your dentist.

-What can I expect when having a dental cleaning at Knoxville Smiles?
+What can I expect from Knoxville Smiles at Malone & Costa Dentistry when having a dental cleaning?

 Prior to having your teeth cleaned, your Knoxville dentist will examine your teeth and gums to assess your current oral health.
 In most cases, you can expect to have a prophylaxis dental cleaning.
 Although the word “prophylaxis” may sound intimidating, it is just a fancy name for a preventative dental cleaning.
 During this type of dental cleaning, a dental hygienist will use special tools to gently loosen plaque and tartar from the entire surface of every tooth.
 Then they will brush your teeth with a gritty toothpaste and floss between them to remove any remaining residue.
 After rinsing your mouth, a fluoride polish is applied to strengthen the enamel and decrease future plaque accumulation.